DrakirL/DrakirL.github.io/p10/class/rogue.md

 You gain the Level 5 Feature of your chosen Rogue Subclass.

 ### Level 6: Reliable Talent?
 When you make a Skill Check and roll a number on the die that is lower than that Skill, you may treat it as if it had rolled that number instead.
+(PHRASING?)

 ### Level 7: Subclass Feature
 You gain the Level 7 Feature of your chosen Rogue Subclass.